allomov/juju-dev-box/README.md

 ```

 ### Juju GUI
-As you can see above, the GUI has been deployed and is listening on http://10.0.3.170
+As you can see above, the GUI has been deployed and is listening on http://10.0.3.170.
 This is the LXC container assigned IP and won't be accessible from outside the VM.
-In order to enable that run the following script from the Host machine.
-It may require your root password
+In order to enable that, run the following script from the Host machine.
+It may require your root password.

 ```
 cd juju-dev-box
 ./scripts/add-route
 ```

-You should be able to load the Juju GUI from your favourite browser
+You should be able to load the Juju GUI from your favourite browser now.

 > What is the password???
 ```